-Licensed Practical Nurses (LPN) may have heard that registered nurses (RNs) will be governed under The Regulated Health Professions Act (RHPA), beginning May 31, 2018.
-This may leave some LPNs wondering if the RHPA will govern their profession and practice at the same time.
+Licensed Practical Nurses (LPN) may have heard that registered nurses (RNs) are now governed under The Regulated Health Professions Act (RHPA), as of May 31, 2018.
 Here are some answers to a few questions you may have.

 No. The LPN profession will transition to the RHPA at a later date.
 That date has not yet been determined.

-Will my practice be affected after May 31, 2018, when RNs are regulated under the RHPA but LPNs are not?
+Is my practice as an LPN affected given that RNs are regulated under the RHPA and LPNs are not?

-No. As an LPN, your practice and authority will not be affected by the RNs’ transition to the RHPA.
+No. As an LPN, your practice and authority is not affected by the RNs’ transition to the RHPA.

-You will continue to be governed under the LPN Act and regulated in accordance with the existing standards of your profession.
+You will continue to be governed under The Licensed Practical Nurses Act (LPN Act) and regulated in accordance with the existing standards of your profession.

 When will LPNs transition to the RHPA?